Kaz Proctor

-Karen "Kaz" Proctor was a main character in the television series Wentworth.
+Karen "Kaz" Proctor is a main character in the television series Wentworth.
 Kaz is introduced as one of Bea's supporters and is in a vigilante group called The Red Right Hand.
 Kaz is portrayed by Tammy MacIntosh.
 Kaz's main storylines have centred on her idolizing of Bea Smith and being a vigilante against men who abuse women.

 Characterization and backstory

 The SoHo Wentworth website states, "At first just a rowdy onlooker during Bea’s sentencing, Kaz Proctor is a perfect example of a dangerous effect just waiting for a cause.
 Damaged by growing up in a dysfunctional household with a violent and sexually abusive father, further scarred by experiences with angry boyfriends, she’s come to believe all her problems are caused by the violence men inflict on women.
 Her intensity and hair-trigger temper make her a pretty difficult partner, and she's got a string of failed and acrimonious relationships behind her to prove it."

 In the episode "Love and Hate", Kaz's past is shown.
 It is revealed that Kaz was sexually assaulted as a child by her father, and that her mother doesn't believe her.